In this post, you will find tips for visiting Muscat, Oman’s capital, including what to do, where to stay, and where to eat.

 PS: Visitors should dress conservatively, covering the entire arm and legs up to the ankle.
 Women are also required to cover their when inside the premises of the mosque.

-The Corniche and Muttrah Souq
+What to do in Muscat – The Corniche and Muttrah Souq

-As you stroll along the waterfront Corniche, you will take in the harbor, inhale the scents of Arabic perfume, see people enjoying the day and get distracted by the pigeons flying as they flock to get food.
-You can walk from the City Port to the famous Muscat Fort, stopping at Muttrah Souq (Saturday to Thursday, from 8 am to 1 pm and 5 pm to 9 pm, Friday from 5 pm to 9 pm), a old-fashioned market full of gold, silver, perfumes and fabrics.
+As you stroll along the waterfront Corniche, you will take in the harbor, inhale the scents of Arabic perfume, see people enjoying the day, and get distracted by the pigeons flying as they flock to get food.
+You can walk from the City Port to the famous Muscat Fort, stopping at Muttrah Souq (Saturday to Thursday, from 8 am to 1 pm and 5 pm to 9 pm, Friday from 5 pm to 9 pm), an old-fashioned market full of gold, silver, perfumes, and fabrics.
 The vendors are always offering frankincense, cashmere, and you can be enchanted with various lamps.

-On the Corniche, near the Port, is the Fish Market where fisherman sell their daily catches.
+On the Corniche, near the Port, is the Fish Market where fishermen sell their daily catches.
 If you don’t like to see the animals willingly showcased and offered in a commercial way, you can head to the market, and stay outside, to admire the view of the shore that extends all the way to the Fort.

 The Muscat Fort is a longstanding, historical building, from the 16th century, originally built when the Portuguese were still the masters of the region.
-If you have time, be sure to catch the sunset at the top – you will see that from the top, that the white houses give the impression of seeing a magazine with pictures of some Greek city (because of the combination of low white buildings with the waterfront and the sea).
+If you have time, be sure to catch the sunset at the top – you will see that from the top that the white houses give the impression of seeing a magazine with pictures of some Greek city (because of the combination of low white buildings with the waterfront and the sea).

-Al Alam Palace – the Sultan’s Palace
+What to do in Muscat – Al Alam Palace – the Sultan’s Palace

 As I said previously, the whole city has a white, beige tone with arid hills around it, so be prepared to be amazed when seeing the Al Alam Palace – the Sultan Qaboos Palace, with its vivid and unconventional colors (turquoise and glittering gold) standing out in a sea of houses and buildings of neutral tones.
 The inner part of the palace is inaccessible, but you can still walk up to the gates, see the building and walk through the gardens in front of the palace.

-Royal Opera House
+What to do in Muscat – Royal Opera House

-At the Royal Opera House you will be able to watch impressive performances, a diverse mix of opera, ballet, jazz and Arabic music numbers (check the website to see the schedule and purchase the tickets).
+At the Royal Opera House, you will be able to watch impressive performances, a diverse mix of opera, ballet, jazz, and Arabic music numbers (check the website to see the schedule and purchase the tickets).
 Even if you are not able to catch a show, the concert hall inside is worth visiting for its impressive Islamic architecture, made of Italian marble and wooden ceilings.
 The guided tour is very fast and costs 3 OMR per person.

 If you are driving your own car in Muscat, take the opportunity to wander around and stop at some beaches in the city.
-One of them is Qantab Beach, which has cliffs, fishing boats and a quiet seashore pace.
+One of them is Qantab Beach, which has cliffs, fishing boats, and a quiet seashore pace.

 Where to eat in Muscat

-The places I ate at and recommend in Muscat (that are not inside hotels) are: Bait al Luban with tasty food and Arabic decor, including areas to enjoy your meal sitting on the floor, and with a balcony where you can sit to watch the Corniche (order the karak tea – a hot drink made with black tea, milk and cardamom); Turkish House, a seafood restaurant – very informal – where you choose the fish and ask them to grill it for you.
+The places I ate at and recommend in Muscat (that are not inside hotels) are: Bait al Luban with tasty food and Arabic decor, including areas to enjoy your meal sitting on the floor, and with a balcony where you can sit to watch the Corniche (order the Karak tea – a hot drink made with black tea, milk, and cardamom); Turkish House, a seafood restaurant – very informal – where you choose the fish and ask them to grill it for you.
 Suggestions here are the grilled shrimp and the salads, such as fatoush; Kargeen is a very cute restaurant with a large patio with large wooden tables, decorated with cushions of classic fabrics and lanterns.
-When visiting, ask for the pineapple juice, which comes inside the fruit, and Omani coffee (which is made with rose water, cardamom and saffron).
+When visiting, ask for the pineapple juice, which comes inside the fruit, and Omani coffee (which is made with rose water, cardamom, and saffron).

 Where to stay in Muscat